BreaBang/StoryApp/README.md

 ## Lessons Learned:

 While building this app I learned a lot about MVC architecture structure.
 This was also my first time using Handlebars and Materialze.
+I also learned about method-override in this tutorial and how to override forms to create PUT and DELETE requests.